 Shifting from Passive Voice to Active Voice

-I was going to go the store, and now I am too lazy.
+I was going to go to the store, and now I am too lazy.

 passive turned into active!